 All professionals at Gordonstoun work together, to focus on 'getting it right for every child'.
-If a desirable, targeted intervention is identified for an individual young person, local practice will be followed in writing a comprehensive Child's Plan, to document and provide a chronology for the concern, to outline the context and to record the agreed, desired outcomes and action plan decided upon in pursuit of these outcomes.
+If a targeted intervention is identified as being potentially helpful for an individual young person, local practice will be followed in writing a comprehensive Child's Plan, to document and provide a chronology for the concern, to outline the context, and to record the agreed, desired outcomes and action plan decided upon in pursuit of these outcomes.
 The child or young person and their family are always centrally involved in the creation of the Child's Plan.
-The Plan is reviewed and updated over time until the wellbeing need is met.
+The Plan is reviewed and up-dated over time until the wellbeing need is met.

-Close and supportive monitoring does lead at times to identifying a serious wellbeing or child protection concern.
-At times, an allegation or disclosure by a child or young person identifies that they are, or may be, suffering or at risk from significant harm.
-Gordonstoun is deeply committed to reporting all incidents or disclosure of alleged or suspected abuse and staff at Gordonstoun will always report such concerns directly to the appropriate external child protection agencies in Health and Social Care Services and Police Scotland.
-We will also seek advice from designated child protection experts, when it is possible a child or young person has suffered from, or is suffering, harm.
+Close and supportive monitoring does lead at times to identifying serious wellbeing or child protection concerns.
+At times, an allegation, or disclosure by a child or young person, identifies that they are or may be suffering or at risk from significant harm.
+Gordonstoun is deeply committed to reporting all incidents or disclosures of alleged or suspected abuse and staff at Gordonstoun will always report such concerns directly to the appropriate external child protection agencies in Health and Social Care Services and Police Scotland.
+We will also seek advice from designated child protection experts, when it is possible a child or young person has suffered from or is suffering harm.
 All staff - teaching and support - are trained in child protection principles and procedures and aware that they must share such concerns as soon as possible.
-The Wellbeing and Child Protection Co-ordinator must treat these concerns seriously and report immediately and appropriately.
-Gordonstoun is compliant with best child protection practice, as directed by the Law and the ethical principles which guide every detail within our daily practice as we protect and support the children and young people in our care.
-Children and young people at Gordonstoun, and their families, can be assured that the UN Convention on the Rights of the Child and The Children's Charter infuse every aspect of School policy and all wellbeing and child portection policies and procedures.
+The Child Protection Coordinator must treat these concerns seriously and report immediately and appropriately.
+Gordonstoun is complaint with best child protection practice, as directed by the Law and the ethical principles which guide every detail within our daily practice as we protect and support the children and young people in our care.
+Children and young people at Gordonstoun, and their families, can be assured that the UN Convention on the Rights of the Child and The Children's Charter infuse every aspect of school policy, and all wellbeing and child protection policies and procedures.

-If you wish to discuss any aspect of the School's Wellbeing Policy, or have a specific concern about the wellbeing of a child or young person at Gordonstoun, please contact, as appropriate, either:

-Head of the Junior School, Robert McVean mcveanr@gordonstoun.org.uk or

-Deputy Head Pastoral Care of the Senior School deveyr@gordonstoun.org.uk
+If you wish to discuss any aspect of the School's wellbeing policy, or have a specific concern about the wellbeing or protection of a child or young person at Gordonstoun, please contact (as appropriate) either the Head of the Junior School, Robert McVean (mcveanr@gordonstoun.org.uk) or the Deputy Head Pastoral of the Senior School, Karen MacGregor (macgregork@gordonstoun.org.uk).